mounchiliu/IndividualProject/README.md

 Master Individual Project on Simultaneous Localization and Mapping (SLAM) in dynamic outdoor environment

 ## Records for encoutered questions or problems
-For the evaluation of the system, do I need sth to valid the tracking accuracy of the dynamic objects?
+For the evaluation of the system, do I need to validate the tracking accuracy of the dynamic objects?

 How can I implement it?